Mithunchameera/Health-Care-Plus/replit.md

 ## Recent Changes

+- June 21, 2025: Completed migration from Replit Agent to standard Replit environment
+  - Successfully migrated HealthCare+ project with all functionality intact
+  - PHP development server running properly on port 5000
+  - All static assets, API endpoints, and authentication system operational
+  - Fixed register form icon positioning and text alignment with proper spacing (icons at 1.2rem, text at 3rem padding)
+  - Added Three.js video background to register page with medical-themed 3D elements
+  - Redesigned register page to match consistent styling across all HealthCare+ pages
+  - Updated register page to use modern-auth-section layout with proper navigation and theme integration
+  - Changed register form to use floating labels matching login page exactly
+  - Updated Create Account button to match login page styling with arrow icon
+  - Maintained form functionality while improving visual consistency with login and other pages
+  - Resolved Three.js deprecation warnings (informational only, no impact on functionality)
+  - All migration checklist items completed successfully

 - June 21, 2025: Successfully redesigned register page with modern glassmorphism design
   - Created completely new register.html with professional styling matching HealthCare+ brand
   - Implemented glassmorphism design with floating animated shapes and gradient backgrounds